LoftLabs-Experiments/workshop-cloud-native-platform/README.md

-# How to build cloud native platforms with vcluster
+# How to build cloud native platforms with vCluster

-This repository demonstrates a platform architecture using Crossplane, KIND clusters, and vCluster for multi-tenancy.
+This repository demonstrates an infrastructure platform architecture using Crossplane, KIND clusters, and vCluster for multi-tenancy.
 This README will guide you through setting up the environment and running the demos.

 ## Prerequisites